Customize your list selections

 Lists can be customized for:

-• Accounting: Although RB is not an accounting system, it does track many financial aspects of your business, can be used with QuickBooks, and replaces separate billing software.
+• Accounting: Although RB is not an accounting system, it does track many financial aspects of your business.
+Its data can be used with QuickBooks, and it replaces separate billing software.

 • Cases: RB is a case-based system.
 Case attributes will be automatically applied to jobs tied to a case.

-Set up designations for support ticket ratings, support ticket status (e.g., Awaiting Response or Closed), and resource time-off request status (e.g., Pending or Approved).
+Set up designations for RB Connect support ticket ratings, support ticket status (e.g., Awaiting Response or Closed), and resource time-off request status (e.g., Pending or Approved).

 • Contacts: Contacts are people who work at firms that schedule jobs with you.